-Two major limitations of efavirenz are its common central nervous system side effects (which usually resolve over a few weeks) and its potential teratogenic effect on the unborn fetus.
-In animal reproductive studies, efavirenz was found to cause major central nervous system congenital anomalies in non-human primates at drug exposure levels similar to those achieved in humans [125].
-Several cases of neural tube defects in human newborns, when mothers were exposed to efavirenz during first trimester of pregnancy, have been identified [126, 127].
-The relative risk of teratogenicity of efavirenz in humans is unclear.
+Two major limitations of efavirenz are its central nervous system side effects, which usually resolve over a few weeks, and its potential teratogenic effects.
+In animal reproductive studies, efavirenz caused major central nervous system congenital anomalies in nonhuman primates at drug exposure levels similar to those achieved in humans [126].
+Several cases of neural tube defects in human newborns, when mothers were exposed to efavirenz during first trimester of pregnancy, have been reported [127, 128].

-Studies using efavirenz + dual-NRTI combinations (abacavir, didanosine, stavudine, tenofovir, or zidovudine together with emtricitabine or lamivudine) show durable virologic activity.
-A single pill coformulated with tenofovir, emtricitabine, and efavirenz now allows one-pill, once-daily dosing.
+Studies using efavirenz and two-NRTI combinations (abacavir, didanosine, stavudine, tenofovir, or zidovudine together with emtricitabine or lamivudine) show durable virologic activity.
+A single pill of coformulated tenofovir, emtricitabine, and efavirenz now allows one-pill, once-daily dosing.